JohnNickerson/Maroon/README.md

 ## Why use it?

 Because sometimes the internet isn't available, or sometimes the servers are down.
 If your data is local, you're still able to work, and synchronisation can happen later.
+If you use a monolithic database for storage, and you (or your team) make any changes while offline, then try to sync later, you'll get conflicts at the whole-file level.
+With Maroon, your changes stay in your own shard of the database, and are aggregated when read later.
+Conflicting edits may still happen at the record level, but you can keep using and updating the data either way.

 ## History